LiranKasher/Exercises/BASH/Execution_permission_remover/README.md

-Write a program that takes a command line argument for a directory path.
+Write a program that takes a command line argument of a directory path.
 Remove execution privileges from all users, for all files, in that directory and subdirectories.
 Do all that without changing directories ownership.